 As far as Meadow Spike Moss is concerned, if cultivated indoors, it is best if it is in a semi-shady location.

 Direct sunlight is not well tolerated by Selaginella apoda.

 As with many other houseplants, keep the compost moist, but not soggy.
 Never let the soil dry up completely.

 As always, don’t use cold water (water should be at room temperature) for watering and preferably use soft water rather than hard water.

 Use lime-free water whenever possible.

 As far as the right temperature is concerned, Selaginella apoda is not very delicate.
-You can keep them at normal room temperatures as well as at colder temperatures.
+It tolerates average room temperatures as well as colder temperatures.
 However, the ideal temperature for Selaginella is around 13 to 18 degrees (55 to 64 °F).